Pauyy/metrobattle/README.md

 TERA = 1 or 2 [optional]
 SEARCH = ladder or username [optional]
-STATUS = String seen on player card [optional] PRIVATE_CHALLENGE= reject or ignore or accept [optional] PRIVATE_CHALLENGE_REJECT_MESSAGE= string that gets send after rejecting a challenge [optional] TEAM_1 = your_team_in_packed_format
+STATUS = String seen on player card [optional]
+PSA = String to send in chat on the first ever battle between you and the other trainer [optional] PRIVATE_CHALLENGE= reject or ignore or accept [optional] PRIVATE_CHALLENGE_REJECT_MESSAGE= string that gets send after rejecting a challenge [optional] TEAM_1 = your_team_in_packed_format